-When installing TPSSM on a Windows client, you must choose Custom install and uncheck the TPSSM RDAC option.
-This will prevent the RDAC pseudo/virtual LUNs from being installed onto the system (installing these LUNs would have a detrimental affect on XVM failover V2 for the Windows client).
+If installing TPSSM on a Windows node, you must choose Custom install and uncheck the TPSSM RDAC option.
+This will prevent the RDAC pseudo/virtual LUNs from being installed onto the system (installing these LUNs would have a detrimental affect on XVM failover V2 for the Windows node).